mistodon/dymod/dymod/README.md

 ## Safety

 This is really, really unsafe!
-But only in debug mode.
-In release mode, the module you specify is linked statically as if it was a regular module, and there should be no safety concerns.
+But only when dymod's `features = ["hotswapping"]` is enabled.
+Otherwise, the module you specify is linked statically as if it was a regular module, and there should be no safety concerns.

-Here is a partial list of what can go wrong in debug mode:
+Here is a partial list of what can go wrong in hotswapping mode:

 -   If you are holding on to data owned by the dylib when the dylib is hotswapped, you will get undefined behaviour.
 -   If you take ownership of any data allocated by the dylib, dropping that data will probably cause a segfault.